amitdevv/ytfocusmode/README.md

 2. Paste your API key in the input field
 3. Click "Save"

-**🔒 Privacy Note**: Your API key is stored locally in your browser and never sent to our servers.
+**Privacy Note**: Your API key is stored locally in your browser and never sent to our servers.

-## 📖 How to Use
+## How to Use

 ### 1. **Load a Playlist**
 - Paste any YouTube playlist URL in the input field